 Nordic taxes are of course high, but Courtney again offers the false implication that center-right governments have done all the reductions.
 In 1983 the Social Democrats cut the marginal tax rate from 84 percent to 57 percent (37 percent for the U.S.), and corporate taxes dropped from 26.3 to 22 percent.
-In 2006 they eliminated the inheritance tax.
+In 2004 they eliminated the inheritance tax.

-The largest reduction of public spending-from 67 percent of Gross Domestic Product in 1993 to 49 percent in 2012-was accomplished under the Social Democrats.
-It actually went up under the third center-right government of 2006-2014.
+The largest reduction of public spending-from 67 percent of Gross Domestic Product in 1993 to 52 percent in 2005-was accomplished under the Social Democrats.
+It actually went up a bit under the center-right government of 2006-2014.